 …so you can get back to the intersections of Art and Science with Biological Media

-We incubated at the biotech accelerator Indie Bio located in San Francisco, CA with a generous grant to build the first prototype.
+We incubated at the biotech accelerator Indie Bio in San Francisco, CA, with a generous grant to build the prototype.

 It has been an exciting adventure combining the unique talents of our team in creating this new product against the backdrop of an accelerator.